survivejs/site/pages/blog/24-starhackit-interview.md

 ---
-title: 'StarHackIt - A Full Stack ES6/ES7 Starter Kit based on React and Node - Interview with Frederic Heem'
+title: "StarHackIt - A Full Stack ES6/ES7 Starter Kit based on React and Node - Interview with Frederic Heem"
 date: 2015-11-24
-headerImage: 'assets/img/starhackit/puntatrettu.jpg'
+headerImage: "assets/img/starhackit/puntatrettu.jpg"
-keywords: ['interview', 'react']
+keywords: ["interview", "react"]
 ---

 I discussed my [React component boilerplate](https://survivejs.github.io/react-component-boilerplate/) earlier on.
 It is focused and deals only with the frontend.
 Often you need more than just a frontend, though.
-This is where Frederic Heem's [StarHackIt](http://starhack.it/) fits.
+This is where Frederic Heem's [StarHackIt](https://github.com/FredericHeem/starhackit) fits.
 It is a full stack boilerplate.
 Read on to learn more.

 ## Can you tell a bit about yourself?

 <p>
   ![Frederic Heem|100|100|author](assets/img/starhackit/hf.jpg)

 I studied industrial engineering in France but ended up being a software engineer for the last the last 15 years mostly in the UK and Italy.
 Right now, I am working on blockchain and distributed ledger technology in the city of London.
 During my spare time and when the wind blows, I am hooked on my kitesurf.

 </p>

 ![dunkerque-malo](assets/img/starhackit/dunkerque-malo.jpg)

-## How would you describe *StarHackIt* to someone who has never heard of it?
+## How would you describe _StarHackIt_ to someone who has never heard of it?

-*StarHackIt* is a full stack web application boilerplate.
+_StarHackIt_ is a full stack web application boilerplate.
 The aim is to provide a code base to quickly create a new web application.
 It is a foundation on which software developers can build on top of it.

 This starter kit is written in JavaScript **ES6**/**ES7**, it is composed of a frontend based on React/Reflux, a Node.js backend, the data is backed by **SQL** thanks to the Sequelize ORM, automatic deployment is done with Ansible.
 The code is built with Gulp, analyzed by ESLint, tested with Mocha, covered by Istanbul.

-One of the main benefits is that StarHackIt comes with *authentication*:
+One of the main benefits is that StarHackIt comes with _authentication_:

-* Users can register and login with username and password, reset the password via email.
+- Users can register and login with username and password, reset the password via email.
-* Social login with Facebook, Google, GitHub etc.
+- Social login with Facebook, Google, GitHub etc.

 A fine-grained **authorization** system based on groups, permissions and resources is also provided.
 This allows to create users belonging to groups with a different set of permissions to the API.
-A simple example is to grant special access to users belonging to the *Admin* group.
+A simple example is to grant special access to users belonging to the _Admin_ group.

 ## Why did you develop StarHackIt?